oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-02-props-01-document.md

 The value `discoverer` indicates individuals or organizations that find vulnerabilities or security weaknesses.
 This includes all manner of researchers.

+The value `multiplier` indicates individuals or organizations that use existing CSAF documents or information that could be represented in CSAF and create their own CSAF documents for distribution to specific target audience.
+A single multiplier might have target audiences.
+> For example, a National CSIRT might create different CSAF documents for the same vulnerability for critical infrastructure companies in different sectors, government agencies, non-critical industry and the public based on information sharing agreements and threats to the target group.

+The creation step can make use of a CSAF modifier that replaces metadata, e.g. the document publisher.
+Currently, this value includes multipliers, republishers, and forwarders.

 The value `translator` indicates individuals or organizations that translate CSAF documents.
 This includes all manner of language translators, also those who work for the party issuing the original advisory.

 The value `other` indicates a catchall for everyone else.
-Currently this includes editors, reviewers, forwarders, republishers, and miscellaneous contributors.
+Currently this includes editors, reviewers, and miscellaneous contributors.

 The value `user` indicates anyone using a vendor’s product.